-Landlord and Tenant: Howard acts on behalf of landlords and on behalf of tenants.
-He often acts in commercial lease renewals and disputes under the Landlord & Tenants Act 1954, dilapidations claims, breach of covenant claims, and renewal and repair claims.
-He was counsel for the applicant in Landmaster Properties Ltd v Thackeray Property Services Ltd L&TR 4, 2EGLR 30 (on the scope of claims under the Leasehold Property Repairs Act 1938).
+Landlord and Tenant: Howard acts on behalf of landlords and tenants.
+He commonly acts in commercial lease renewals and disputes under the Landlord & Tenants Act 1954, dilapidations claims, breach of covenant claims, and renewal and repair claims.
+He was counsel for the applicant in Landmaster Properties Ltd v Thackeray Property Services Ltd (on the scope of claims under the Leasehold Property Repairs Act 1938).
 He also acts in residential landlord & tenant disputes, service charge disputes and LVT proceedings.
 He is frequently instructed on claims requiring interim injunctions.

-Boundary disputes: he has appeared in numerous boundary disputes and was counsel for the successful party in Joyce v Rigolli 1 P&CR 22, in which the Court of Appeal dealt with the applicability of de minimis principles in contracts for transfer of land under s.2 of the Law of Property (Amendment) Act 1989, and which was the first case to apply principles of boundary agreements in relation to registered land.
+Boundary disputes: he has appeared in numerous boundary disputes and was counsel for the successful party in Joyce v Rigolli 1 P&CR 22, the leading case C.A. on boundary agreements in relation to registered land, and the application of de minimis principles in contracts for transfer of land under s.2 of the Law of Property (Miscellaneous Provisions) Act 1989.

 Conveyancing & Land Registration: Howard is often retained in relation to conveyancing matters, both advisory and in conveyancing disputes.
 He is commonly instructed in relation to disputes arising out of auction contracts and notices to complete, where advice and court proceedings are often required urgently.
 He also acts in relation to disputes under s.2 of the Law of Property (Miscellaneous Provisions) Act 1989 (validity of contracts for dispositions of interests in land).
 He advises on and acts in all cases involving land registration and the Land Registration Act 2002.

 Leasehold Enfranchisement: Howard acts in all areas of leasehold enfranchisement, under the 1967 Act and claims for collective enfranchisement and individual enfranchisement under the Leasehold Reform, Housing & Urban Development Act 1993.
-He was counsel for the successful party in Wellcome Trust v Bellhurst HLR 10, L&TR 8 (leasehold enfranchisement and service of notices, Court of Appeal).
+He was counsel for the successful party in Wellcome Trust v Bellhurst (leasehold enfranchisement and service of notices, Court of Appeal).